 Roger Lee Pardieck

 Before starting his civil practice in 1965, he served as special prosecutor in Jackson County for two years.
-It was while serving in this prosecutorial role that he became convinced that his future was in the areas of trial law and seeking justice for those who had been injured by the actions of others.
+It was while serving in this prosecutorial role that he became convinced that his future lay in the areas of trial law and seeking justice for those who had been injured by the actions of others.
 Pardieck has tried hundreds of jury trials in the areas of toxic torts and products liability, resulting in changes to manufacturing and marketing of everything from pharmaceuticals to recreational vehicles.
-Pardieck is the first and only Indiana member of the Inner Circle of Advocates, an organization of 100 U.S. plaintiff’s attorneys who have one million-dollar verdicts.
+Pardieck is the first and only Indiana member of the Inner Circle of Advocates, an organization of 100 U.S. plaintiff’s attorneys who have million-dollar verdicts.
 He is also a member of the International Academy of Trial Lawyers, an organization limited to just 500 trial lawyers from around the world.

 Maurer Alumni, Academy of Law Alumni Fellows